monk-io/docs/docs/gui/add-cloud-providers.md

 <Figure src="/img/docs/gui/gui61.png" caption="Account settings page" />

 In this example we haven't yet added a cloud provider.
 Let's add and modify a token for Digital Ocean.
-First, we click on **+ Add** in th Cloud Credentials section.
+First, we click on **+ Add** in the Cloud Credentials section.
 The same credentials window appears:

 <Figure src="/img/docs/gui/gui9.png" caption="Add cloud provider selector" />

-Select your provider, in our case Digital Ocean.
+Select your provider, in this case Digital Ocean.
 The next window prompts us to add a our new cloud credentials.
-Click **Add new cloud credentials**.
+Click **Add new credentials**.

 <Figure src="/img/docs/gui/gui57.png" caption="Choose credentials menu" />